dimitarpg13/DSPy-tutorial/DSPyIntro.md

 Like layers in PyTorch, the instantiated module behaves like a callable function: it takes in keyword arguments corresponding to the signature input fields (e.g. `question`), formats a prompt to implement the signature and includes the appropriate deomnstrations, calls the LM, and parses the output fields.
 When `Predict` detects it is being used in `compile` mode, it will also internally track input/output traces to assist the teleprompter at bootstrapping the demonstrations.

 **Other Built-in Modules**
 DSPy modules translate prompting techniques into modular functions that support any signature, contrasting with the standard approach of prompting LMs with task-specific details (e.g. hand-written few-shot examples).
+To this end, DSPy includes a number of more sophisticated modules like `ChainOfThought`, `ProgramOfThought`, `MultiChainComparison` and `ReAct`.
+These can all be used interchangeably to implement a DSPy signature.
+For instance, simply changing `Predict` to `ChainOfThought` in the above program leads to a system that thinks step by step before committing to its output field.

+Importantly, all of these modules are implemented in a few lines of code by expanding the user-defined signature and calling `Predict` one or more times on new signatures as appropriate.

 ## References